rohangpta/rohangpta.github.io/content/posts/halfway.md

 words like `DevOps, Docker, Kubernetes` would float around in Slack, and I'd have no idea what they meant.
 Debugging wasn't just Googling and copypasting on loop, but actually trying things meaningfully.
-I felt pretty out of place -- a midget in a sea of giants -- but I liked it!
+I felt pretty out of place -- a small fish in a big pond -- but I liked it!

 Not only was I learning a lot, but the enthusiasm for programming was rubbing off on me.
 Experiencing this alongside the intro CS classes I talked about